thecoder75/liveme-tools-web/readme.md

 # LiveMe Tools Web Edition

 ## Notice
-** This version is limited in features and functions compared to the desktop app version!
-It has been designed this way to allow for greater use on older desktop computers and mobile devices! **
+** This version is limited in features and functions compared to the desktop version and is no longer being maintained! **

 ## Features
 - Search the LiveMe user database quickly.